ceomrmatrix/ringeveryone/README.md

 ❌ fails to find the button container. (fixing)

-❌ button appears but doesn't work. (fixing, but also a pain in the ass)
+❌ button appears, but doesn't work. (fixing, but also a pain in the ass)

 ❌ discord crashes whenever plugin loads for the first time. (fixing, almost done)